Curse of the Law:

 Even Paul warned against following these commandments and doctrines of men.

-Col 2:8: Beware lest any man spoil you through philosophy and vain deceit, after the tradition of men, after the rudiments of the world, and not after Christ.
+Colossians 2:8 – Beware lest any man spoil you through philosophy and vain deceit, after the tradition of men, after the rudiments of the world, and not after Christ (Messiah).

-Romans 8:1-2: There is therefore now no condemnation to those who are in Christ Jesus, who do not walk according to the flesh, but according to the Spirit.
-For the law of the Spirit of life in Christ Jesus has made me free from the law of sin and death.
+Romans 8:1-2 – There is therefore now no condemnation to those who are in Christ Jesus (Messiah Yeshua), who do not walk according to the flesh, but according to the Spirit.
+For the law of the Spirit of life in Christ Jesus (Messiah Yeshua) has made me free from the law of sin and death.

 Biblical faith has an action component.
 It is not mere mental assent.
 That is why James wrote that “faith without works is dead.”
 For even demons believe and tremble.
 (James 2:19).
 That said, there were those Jews (referred to as the circumcision group), who trusted in their ability to follow the Oral Torah for salvation.

-Yeshua said these people draw near to him with their mouth, but that their hearts were far from him.
-(Matthew 15:8).
-And quoting Isaiah, in Matthew 7:6, Yeshua called those who honor him with their lips while their hearts were far from him hypocrites.
-Likewise Paul, throughout the book of Galatians, railed against the influences of the circumcision group, who taught that salvation came by keeping the oral law.
+Jesus (Yeshua) said these people draw near to Me with their mouth, but their hearts are far from Me (Matthew 15:8).
+And quoting Isaiah, in Matthew 7:6, Jesus (Yeshua) called those who honor Him with their lips, while their hearts were far from Him, hypocrites.

-Gal 3:10-12: For as many as are of the works of the law are under the curse; for it is written, “CURSED IS EVERYONE WHO DOES NOT CONTINUE IN ALL THINGS WHICH ARE WRITTEN IN THE BOOK OF THE LAW, TO DO THEM.”
-But that no one is justified by the law in the sight of God is evident, for “THE JUST SHALL LIVE BY FAITH.”
-Yet the law is not of faith, but “THE MAN WHO DOES THEM SHALL LIVE BY THEM.”
+Galatians 3:10-12 – For as many as are of the works of the law are under the curse; for it is written, “cursed is everyone who does not continue in all things which are written in the book of the law, to do them.” but that no one is justified by the law in the sight of God is evident, for “the just shall live by faith.” yet the law is not of faith, but “the man who does them shall live by them.”

 1. No one can keep the law perfectly.